cdfoundation/foundation/CDF FAQ.md

 ## Where can I learn more about CDF and stay up to date?

-The CDF is always publishing content to support the projets of the CDF and the developers of those projects.
+The CDF is always publishing content to support the projects of the CDF and the developers of those projects.
 We publish on topics of case studies, whitepapers, code releases, events, and much more.
 Get involved with the links below:

 - [Newsletter](https://cd.foundation/stay-connected/)
 - [Email Lists](https://lists.cd.foundation/g/main)